Career Advice

 • Unprofessional emails (poor grammar, misspelled words, your name misspelled, etc.)

-• Emails from companies your trust, offering you a job, and asking you to “just click here” is most probably a scam (do not click on the link).
+• Emails from companies you trust, offering you a job, and asking you to “just click here” are most probably a scam (do not click on the link).

 • Unsolicited phone calls – ask for their information and a callback number.
 Get their name, and address and do a search.